 The choice of where to surf is a dynamic one, since the time of year, weather, and other factors affect the waves.
 The winter months of November to February tend to promise bigger waves, even huge ones in the northern beaches, favoring the most hardcore surfer.
 These same north-facing breaks can look like lakes in the summer, while breaks on the south side of the islands are getting their best waves of the year.
 Likewise, an offshore wind can make for excellent surf, while a side- or onshore wind can turn the swell into a pile of choppy slop.

-With all that said, Hawaii is packed with surf options, and these are the best surf spots in Hawaii for beginners, intermediates, and pros on the major Hawaiian islands.
+With all that said, Hawaii is packed with surf options, and these are the best surf spots in Hawaii for beginners, intermediates, and pros on the most-visited Hawaiian islands.

 No place evokes easy, graceful surfing on a longboard better than Oahu’s Waikiki Beach.
 The waves here build up ever so slowly and hold their shape long enough for those just learning to surf — and hence doing so on a lengthy, stable board — to catch the wave, stand up, and ride it towards shore.
 Waikiki’s only drawback is its fame.
 It gets crazy crowded, and a lot of surfers in the water means more obstacles to hit and more people vying for the same wave.
 And it doesn’t matter how good the waves are if you can’t get a couple for yourself.
 An alternative not far from Waikiki is the surf at Diamond Head.
 And if you are on the North Shore, then the inside of Chun’s Reef is suitable for beginners if there isn’t a big swell.

-At one end of Waikiki Beach is Publics, a surf break that has Diamond Head is also great for intermediate surfers honing their skills.
+At one end of Waikiki Beach is Publics, a surf break great for intermediate surfers honing their skills.
 The break by the Diamond Head Lighthouse is a faster wave, suitable for surfers already on shortboards or skilled longboarders.
 Alternatively, get away from the bustle of the south side altogether and head north to Malaekahana Beach.
 Variable conditions there mean it can be good for early learners and, depending on the swell, for experts, too.

 Although Oahu may have made Hawaiian surfing famous in the 70s and 80s, some of the world’s most legendary surfers call Kauai home.
 Titus Kinimaka, is a surf legend who became one of the best big wave surfers around, grew up on Kauai.
 Bethany Hamilton, who continues to win international competitions despite losing an arm, was also raised in Kauai.